jacobdjwilson/pfMailReport/README.md

 curl -LJ https://raw.githubusercontent.com/jacobdjwilson/pfMailReport/main/pfMailReport.sh -o /usr/local/bin/pfMailReport.sh
 ```

-Now you’re ready to utilize pfMailReport by navigating to `Status > Email Reports ` and adding a New Report.
-Configure your description and desired frequency, then select Add New Command.
+Now you’re ready to utilize pfMailReport by navigating to `Status > Email Reports ` and adding a *New Report*.
+Configure your description and desired frequency, then select *Add New Command*.
 Add as many examples from the [command](https://github.com/jacobdjwilson/pfMailReport/tree/main/commands) directory of this project, or create your own.
 For this example we’ll use a simple command without dependencies.
 Paste the following `Listening Ports` command example:

 ```